Gaslight Killer Who Conned His Elderly Lovers Is Convicted

 Smith, another of Farquhar’s students and a close friend of Field, joined their version of the Dead Poets Society that continued off-campus over drinks and dinners.

-Journals, letters and social media accounts of the three frustrated men revealed that they were struggling to fulfill their own literary aspirations: Smith had failed to publish a book he had written, Field was desperate to prove himself as a poet, and Farquhar was unable to find a publisher for his latest work.
+Journals, letters, and social-media accounts of the three frustrated men revealed they were struggling to fulfill their own literary aspirations: Smith had failed to publish a book he had written, Field was desperate to prove himself as a poet, and Farquhar was unable to find a publisher for his latest work.
 Sales of Farquhar’s first book had been modest.

 That first novel, Between Boy and Man, which was set in a prestigious private school like the one where Farquhar had been a teacher for 21 years, was about the inner conflict between the protagonist’s Christian faith and his sexual desire.